ankane/searchjoy/README.md

 remove_reference :searchjoy_searches, :convertable, polymorphic: true
 ```

-Alternatively, you can stay with single conversions by creating an initializer with:
+You can stay with single conversions (and skip all the previous steps) by creating an initializer with:

 ```ruby
 Searchjoy.multiple_conversions = false